-On the 7th of September, 1999, my Mom breathed her last breath and went to be with Jesus.
+On September 7, 1999, my Mom breathed her last breath and went to be with Jesus.
 She’s home now.
 After years of beaming for the One who died for her (my Mom beamed—I mean she smiled and her eyes revealed a joy that only Jesus could have placed within her) she is now in His loving arms.

 I’m happy for Mom.
 I know what being with Jesus means to her.
 I know what being re-united with her father, who died in 1968, means to her.
 I’ll never forget how much she cried when he passed away.
 I don’t think I had ever seen anyone grieve like that.
 She sobbed for weeks.
 But that was my Mom.
 She gave everything 100%–especially people.
 Mom was a people person.
 She always made you feel so important.
 I couldn’t begin to count the times when I would come over with a friend, and she would drop everything and start fixing us a meal with all the trimmings, despite our objections.
 And by the time we finished eating, we were glad she took the trouble, because it was so good.
 But a visit to Mom’s got you much more than good food.
 She provided some of the best conversation of anybody I’ve ever known.
 She was especially good at reaching out to complete strangers (Mom never met a stranger!) and captivating them with her winning way.
 What did Mom talk about?
 She had countless stories of God’s goodness to her over the years—most of which were so impressive you went way with a feeling that this woman should have written a book.